 But it’s not about the weight you can lift, stretch you can do or move you can or can not make.
 It’s about doing your best to improve.
 About taking the leap and giving it a try.
 And after all – seeing that you CAN or acknowledging things you need to do to improve.

-And that’s something I have incorporated in my business more since I started to exercise regularly.
+And that’s something I have incorporated into my business more since I started to exercise regularly.

 I started making fewer excuses